 How to recognize the best photovoltaic panels on the market?

-It is difficult for a neophyte to verify the quality of a solar panel only by checking the visual aspect.
-Indeed, several criteria such as standards and technical specifications will have to be checked to ensure the reliability of his photovoltaic solar panel.
+It is difficult for a neophyte to verify the quality of a solar panel by only checking the visual aspect.
+Indeed, several criteria such as standards and technical specifications will have to be assessed to ensure the reliability.
+Even then, it is only time in the operational environment that delivers this confidence.

 TECHNOLOGY

+There are a number of solar cell technologies available, with many enhancements and variation being progressed in development laboratories around the world, but those commonly available are described below.

 Monocrystalline

 It is made from the mineral "silicon", which is found in abundance in sand.
 A single "grown" crystal is gradually formed into a block.
 The cells are then cut into thin slices from 250 to 350 μm.
 The efficiency limit of the crystalline cell is around 35%.
-Currently this type of cell achieves efficiencies of 21%.
+Currently this type of cell achieves efficiencies of up to 21%.
+These can be recognised by their dark colour and uniform structure.

 Polycrystalline

 It is made from molten silicon glass that is formed in a mould.
-It is cheaper than the monocrystalline cell, but its limit efficiency is 32%.
-Currently this type of cell achieves efficiencies of 19%.
+It is cheaper than the monocrystalline cell, but its efficiency is limited to 32%.
+Currently this type of cell achieves efficiencies up to 19%.
 It is recognized because its colour is irregular and clearer than the monocrystalline and has a rectangular shape without cuts at the edges.

 Polycrystalline cells are somewhat less efficient than monocrystalline cells but are more efficient when the sun reaches low incidence angles on the solar cell.